dos-group/leaf/docs/index.rst

 -----------------

 Unlike other discrete event simulators for computer networks, LEAF models infrastructure and applications on a high level based on graphs.
-Infrastructure is represented as a directed, weighted multigraph where vertices are compute nodes such as data centers or sensors and edges are network links.
-Applications are represented as `directed acyclic graphs (DAG) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_, where vertices are tasks and edges are data flows between those tasks.
+The infrastructure graph consists of compute nodes such as data centers or sensors that are connected via network links.
+Applications are represented as `directed acyclic graphs (DAG) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_, where tasks are connected via flows between.

 This allows for easy to configure and easy to analyze experiments that are fast to execute.